lu-albert/one-rv32/README.md

 ### License

 This is licensed under GPL-3.0.
-Use at your own risk.
+Use this project at your own risk.
 It is intended for educational purposes.